erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/llm_compression/README.md

 ### Comprehension

-1. Can you explain how Large language system Compression works in your own words?
+1. Can you explain how Large language structure Compression works in your own words?
 2. What is the key insight or technique that makes Large frameworkarchitecturetem Compression efficient?

 ### Analysis